 He pursued his interest in drug discovery research at Pfizer, in the US and the UK, for 19 years.
 His work led to the discovery of multiple clinical development candidates across multiple therapy areas.
 As well as medicinal chemistry design, he also developed expertise in compound features and physicochemical properties linked to toxicity, and small molecule pharmacokinetics.

 Professor Blagg joined the Institute of Cancer Research in 2007 to pursue his research interests in all aspects of medicinal chemistry towards the discovery of safe and effective treatments for cancer patients.

-He is Head of Chemistry and Deputy Director of the Cancer Research UK Cancer Therapeutics Unit and Deputy Head of the Division of Cancer Therapeutics at The Institute of Cancer Research.
+He was Head of Chemistry and Deputy Director of the Cancer Research UK Cancer Therapeutics Unit and Deputy Head of the Division of Cancer Therapeutics at The Institute of Cancer Research until September 2018.
 He serves on scientific advisory boards for several non-for-profit and commercial drug discovery groups.